metadatacenter/cedar-manual/docs/pages/glossary.md

 ---

-**populate**: create a metadata instance from a template and add or edit metadata in the instance.
+**populate**: create an instance from a template and add or edit metadata in the instance.

 ---